danforthcenter/plantcv-annotate/docs/Points.md

 ## Interactive Point Annotation Tool

-Using [Jupyter Notebooks](https://plantcv.readthedocs.io/en/stable/jupyter/) it is possible to interactively click to collect coordinates from an image, which can be used in various downstream applications.
+Using [Jupyter Notebooks](https://plantcv.readthedocs.io/en/stable/jupyter/) it is possible to interactively click on an image to collect coordinates, which can be used in various downstream applications.
 Left click on the image to collect a point.
 Right click removes the closest collected point.

 **plantcv.annotate.Points**(*img, figsize=(12,6), label="dafault"*)